Ali ibn Muhammad ibn al-Walid: Origin and early career

-He was stationed in Sana'a, where he took over the missionary efforts of Muhammad ibn Tahir, but frequently visited the Tayyibi headquarters at Hazar, and Hatim entrusted to Ali the education of his son, Ali ibn Hatim.
+He was stationed in Sana'a, where he took over the missionary efforts of Muhammad ibn Tahir, but frequently visited the Tayyibi headquarters at Haraz, and Hatim entrusted to Ali the education of his son, Ali ibn Hatim.
 It was on Ali's suggestion that Hatim selected his son as his designated successor.
 When Hatim died in 1199, his son Ali succeeded him, until his death in 1209.
-During the reign of Ali ibn Hatim, the Tayyibis were expelled from Hazar and found refuge in Sana'a.
+During the reign of Ali ibn Hatim, the Tayyibis were expelled from Haraz and found refuge in Sana'a.